-Look at the swing, the way they stand, their attitude, their focus.
+Look at the swing, the way they stand, and their attitude.
 It all makes a difference.

-If you don’t like the idea of watching golf when you could be playing, you can make it more fun by placing a bet with Unibet.
+If you don’t like the idea of watching golf when you could be playing, you can make it more fun..
 This way, you are more invested in who wins, and you can focus more on what is happening.
 Although it may not be what you want to do, spectating is just as crucial as playing when it comes to learning new techniques that will help you improve your game.

 Of course, the very first point that must be made about getting better at golf is that you need to practice.
-As with anything, the more you practice, the better you will get – the phrase ‘practice makes perfect’ really does mean something.
+As with anything,– the phrase ‘practice makes perfect’ really does mean something.